helgoboss/helgobox/doc/user-guide.md

 Sets the track's width value (applicable if the track is in stereo pan mode).

-###### Track send mute target
+###### Track send/receive mute target

 Mutes/unmutes the track send.

 ###### Load FX snapshot target

 Restores a certain state of a particular FX.
-Before using this target, you need to take a snapshot of the desired FX state using the *Take snapshot!* button.
+Before using this target, you need to take a snapshot of the desired FX state using the *Take!* button.
 This snapshot will be saved as part of ReaLearn's state itself and as a direct consequence as a part of your project.
 This makes your project nicely self-contained.
 It's perfect for activating particular FX presets because it will always restore the desired state, even if the preset list has changed.